-Credit: 0.5 (1 trimester, offered 1st & 3rd trimester)
+Credit: 0.5 (1 trimester, offered 1st & 3rd trimester) Grade Level: 10, 11, 12

 Wildlife Management is a hands-on outdoor course recommended for any student interested in wildlife and wilderness.
 Areas of focus include outdoor survival and various survival techniques, habitat creation and observation, fish taxidermy and lure making, wildlife photography, state and national park research and exploration, hide tanning, and career exploration.
 Students will investigate the ethical, legal, and safety areas in reference to wildlife management and hunting.
 Problem-based and inquiry-based learning are a large portion of the educational opportunities within this class.
-The performance-based nature of this class will allow an individual to broaden their skills of the outdoors and all that it has to offer.
+The performance-based nature of this class will allow an individual to broaden their skills of the outdoors and all that it has to offer

-=Laude Honors Course, 🕬 =Dual Credit/Gateway Credit, 🖫 =Certification Opportunity
+ELaude Honors Course, emerged = Dual Credit/Gateway Credit, employed = Certification Opportunity